 Meiosis is the other main way cells divide.
 Meiosis is cell division that creates sex cells, like female egg cells or male sperm cells.
 What is important to remember about meiosis?
 In meiosis, each new cell contains a unique set of genetic information.
-Aftermeiosis, the sperm and egg cells can join to create a new organism, Meiosis is whywe have genetic diversity in all sexually reproducing organisms.
+After meiosis, the sperm and egg cells can join to create a new organism, Meiosis is why we have genetic diversity in all sexually reproducing organisms.
 During meiosis, a small portion of each chromosome breaks off and reattaches to another chromosome.
-This process is called ''crossing over'' or the stages of the cell cycle can be divided into certain stages:
+This process is called "crossing over" or "genetic recombination."

-"genetic recombination."
 Genetic recombination is the reason full siblings made from egg and sperm cells from the same two parents can look very different from one another.